zbowang/BeamerTheme/README.md

 ## Test other themes

-The `content.tex` contents many patterns in beamer and enough sections to test what a theme looks like.
+The `content.tex` contents many elements and enough sections to test what a theme looks like.

 ### Built-in themes